open-motivation/motivation-ide/README.md

 -   [Python](http://python.org/) >= 2.7 (or Python3)
 -   [PyQt](http://www.riverbankcomputing.com/software/pyqt/intro) >= 4.8
--   SetupTools ´´´sudo apt-get install python-setuptools´´´ in Ubuntu
+-   SetupTools ''' sudo apt-get install python-setuptools ''' in Ubuntu

 And one of these: